Aravind-11/Cuda-programming-exercises/README.md

-# CUDA Thrust & High-Performance Computing Examples
+# CUDA programming for Dummies!

 CUDA examples and exercises focused on performance optimization, parallel algorithms, and their application to fundamental Deep Learning components.